micropatel/code-challenge/README.md

 _An example of conversational interface_

-## 2. Receive a user message
+## 2. Receive: a user text message

-A user will join a Chat Session and can send any message into that session.
-User messages will always go through this process and messages should have an unique, randomly generated ID.
+A user will join a Chat "Session" and can send any message into that session.
+User messages will always go through this process and messages/session should have an unique, **randomly** generated ID.

 The session is used to keep track of how many messages were sent between a user and the bot and if a refresh occurs, still display past messages _from that session_.
+*If the session don't exist you should create it*.

 **For security reasons the text of a user message should not be stored, only the metadata of it (language, etc).**